Contact Information

 He is the author of several books including Hotel Trópico: Brazil and the Challenge of African Decolonization (Duke, 2010), recipient of the Latin Studies Association Brazil Section Book Prize; and of Diploma of Whiteness: Race and Social Policy in Brazil, 1917-1945 (Duke, 2003).

-In 2000, Dávila taught as a Fulbright Lecturer at the University of São Paulo, and in 2005, he held the Fulbright Distinguished Chair in American Studies at the Catholic University in Rio de Janeiro.
-He has also received the National Endowment for the Humanities Fellowship and the Fulbright-Hays Research Fellowship.
+Dávila has taught in the Fulbright Distinguished Chairs in American Studies at the Federal University of Minas Gerais (2022) and at the Pontifícia Universidade Católica do Rio de Janeiro (2005).
+He has been a Fulbright Senior Scholar at the University of São Paulo (2000) and has received the National Endowment for the Humanities Fellowship and the Fulbright-Hays Research Fellowship.

-He is past-president of the Conference on Latin American History, the affiliate of the American Historical Association dedicated to the study of Latin America.
+He has been President of the Conference on Latin American History, the affiliate of the American Historical Association dedicated to the study of Latin America.

 Research Interests